 So, where should you look for a cancer second opinion?

 In the United States, start with one of the 71 National Cancer Institute (NCI) Designated Cancer Centers around the country.
 From within these hospitals, find a specialist in the type of cancer you have.
-A recent study from the Advisory Board surveyed over 1,200 cancer patients and found that over 52% ranked finding a “Doctor who specializes in my particular cancer” as their most important factor when choosing where to ultimately seek care.
+A study from the Advisory Board surveyed over 1,200 cancer patients and found that over 52% ranked finding a “Doctor who specializes in my particular cancer” as their most important factor when choosing where to ultimately seek care.